Determining the ideal home temperature and thermostat setting should start with answering these guiding questions:

 Setting the ideal temperature for your infant may take some trial and error, depending on your baby’s mood, health, age, etc. However, it’s recommended that room temperatures do not go below 65 degrees Fahrenheit, nor above 74 degrees Fahrenheit.

-Being proactive with your thermostat settings can help you achieve energy-efficiency, but you won’t realize the potential benefits of programmable thermostats, however, if you don’t pay attention to thermostat location.
+Being proactive with your thermostat settings can help you achieve energy efficiency, but you may not realize the potential benefits of programmable thermostats if you don’t pay attention to thermostat’s location.